robinmdm/assignment-2/README.md

 1. The official name of the business is Pathfinder.
 2. We have 3 offices.
 Cottbus, Germany.
 Dhaka, Bangladesh.
-3. contact information
+3. Contact information
    email: contact@pathfinder.edu
    phone number: +49 10002000345
 4. Description about the business

    The slogan of the business is as follows
    "Make better decision, make better life, make better world"